 With the decline of Bunny Berigan and the increasing predictability of Louis

-Armstrong, Roy Eldridge was arguably the top trumpet player in jazz during t
+Armstrong, Roy Eldridge was arguably the top trumpet player in jazz during this era.

 It was about this time that the Gene Krupa Band was riding on a high as a